Psychedelic Beacon

 The NDA Timeline and What Comes Next

-• Early Q3 2026: 26-week durability data from COMP006
+• Early Q3 2026: 26-week Part B durability data from COMP006

-• Q4 2026 (October–December): Rolling NDA submission targeted
+• Q3 2026: Rolling NDA submission completion

-Independent experts have characterized the data as sufficient for approval.
+Independent experts have characterized the COMP360 data as sufficient for approval.
 Sandeep Nayak of the Johns Hopkins Center for Psychedelic & Consciousness Research told Psychedelic Alpha, "I anticipate this will get approved."
 Analysts at RBC Capital raised their price target to $22 with an Outperform rating, while GlobalData projects $879 million in COMP360 sales by 2031.

 COMPASS also expanded its clinical ambitions in January 2026 when the FDA accepted an IND application for COMP360 in PTSD, enabling a Phase 2b/3 trial.
 A Phase 2 open-label PTSD study had already shown a 29.5-point reduction in CAPS-5 scores at 12 weeks.
 The company raised approximately $341 million in February 2026 through a public offering and warrant exercises, extending its cash runway into 2028.